gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 wasn't locked…  But how?

 "She went to stay with the family three doors down."
-Erileine whirled around at the voice behind him.
+Erileine whirled around.
 The thief boy was standing a few strides away in the mouth of the narrow alley that ran between the inn and the house beside it.

 "What are you doing here?"
 Erileine demanded.